-A Baker’s cyst (also known as a popliteal cyst) forms when tissue at the back of your knee fills with synovial fluid – the lubricating fluid from your knee joint.
+A Baker’s cyst (also known as a popliteal cyst) is a swelling that forms behind the knee when the tissue at the back of your knee fills with synovial fluid – the lubricating fluid from the joint.
 This makes it swollen and inflamed.

 Cysts can vary in size and can, very occasionally, develop behind both knees at the same time.